2kunal6/airflow_tutorial/README.md

 ## Creating a basic DAG with schedule

 - Scheduled dags are dags that run automatically at the defined schedule.
-This important feature is the reason why Airflow is so popular because instead of writing and maintaining our own schedule logic, we can simply rely on Airflow to do this for us reliably.
+This important feature is the reason why Airflow is so popular.
+Instead of writing and maintaining our own scheduling logic, we can simply rely on Airflow to do this for us reliably.
 - Sample code: src/dags/scheduled_dag.py
 - Notes:
   - start_date parameter is the time from which the dag should run and is a compulsory parameter.